Master of Business Administration

 Planning for a career change or looking to develop your leadership skills?
 Colorado Technical University’s Master of Business Administration degree is designed to help motivated professionals like you prepare to meet business challenges across industries and business disciplines.
 The outlook for MBA hiring continues to look bright, with nearly nine in 10 companies planning to hire MBA and business master’s graduates, according to the Graduate Management Admission Council (GMAC).1

-Choose from 12 concentrations including healthcare management, entrepreneurship, technology management and global leadership or a general track.
+Choose from 9 concentrations including accounting, finance, healthcare management, entrepreneurship or a general track.
 In the Management Capstone, you and your team will have the opportunity to make business decisions based on a scenario of running a $100 million business simulation.
 In this project, you will also have the opportunity to utilize the critical skills necessary to solve business problems individually and collaboratively.

 The Master's in Business Administration concentrations include: